-Here, the meaning reverses the usual way the zero to hero tale is usually told.
-What is going on psychologically when meaning is unexpectedly changed.
+Here, the meaning reverses the usual way the zero-to-hero tale is usually told.
+What is going on psychologically when meaning is unexpectedly changed?
 Here are some theories.

 The tension created by the change of meaning is released in the form of laughter.
-While that may be possible, there are cultural differences on what is and is not funny.
+While that may be possible, there are cultural differences in what is and is not funny.
 Perhaps the creation of tension in a change of meaning differs from one culture to another.